-The London turn of phrase…capital city slang!
-We are talking about words and expressions typical of London that are strange, quirky and unfamiliar to foreigner visitors and sometimes also to English speakers.
-English has the highest vocabulary of all languages and when you throw in Cockney Rhyming Slang, some dry English humour and a cheeky way with words, what do you get?
+The London turn of phrase and capital city slang!
+We are talking about words and expressions typical of London that are strange, quirky and unfamiliar to foreigner visitors and to some out of town English speakers, too.
+The English language has a rather high vocabulary and when you throw in Cockney Rhyming Slang, some dry local humour and a cheeky way with words, what do you get?
 London English!
 Educate yourselves with this guide and you’ll parley like a local in no time when you visit London.
-They’ll never know you’re from out of town!

 “Ta, luv! ” This means thank you, dear.
 Ladies, please don’t think that a man is being suggestive or amorous because he is using the word love to address you in London.
-A foreign friend of mine was a little surprised when she was called this by a market vendor who was handing over her change; she didn’t know what to make of it and what his next move would be.
+A foreign friend of mine was a little surprised when she was called this by a market vendor who was handing over her change; she didn’t know what to make of it.
 This is a friendly, innocent way to address someone in a casual manner.

 “Sorry, but can you…” Americans who visit London or live here say that the English are constantly apologising for everything because they seem to start most sentences with the word sorry.
 Used in this way, sorry is not an apology for wrong-doing, but a way of starting a conversation or getting your attention.
-A polite, English heads-up, I suppose.
+A polite, English heads-up, if you like

 “Cheers.”
 A contender for the most confusing single word.
-What may spring to mind for tourists and visitors in London here, is a merry group of locals in a pub lifting their pints of warm ale and toasting the fact that it’s Friday.
+What may spring to mind for nostalgic tourists in this case is a merry group of locals in their local pub lifting pints of warm ale and toasting the fact that it’s Friday.
 No. This does not happen.
 Most of the time, cheers means thank you, as in “Cheers, mate.”
 It can also mean goodbye, as in cheerio, so keep your wits about you.

 “Fancy.”
 This version of fancy is not describing the chocolates in Fortnum and Mason’s or the dress code for the Queen’s garden party – it means like or want.
-If the local chap (man/guy) you have been chatting with after he directed you to the British Museum says “Fancy a pint?” this means “Would you like a drink?”
-If you fancy him, (are attracted to him in an amorous way), you may want to join him for said pint (.47 litres of beer) in the nice little pub (public house/bar) around the corner.
-If you don’t fancy him at all you could say “Cheers, mate, but I’m off to the British Museum!”
+If the local chap (man/guy) you have been chatting to after he directed you to the British Museum says “Fancy a pint?” this means “Would you like a drink?”
+If you fancy (are attracted to him in an amorous way) him, you may want to join him for said pint (.47 litres of beer) in the nice little pub (public house/bar) around the corner.
+If you don’t fancy him at all you could say: “Cheers, mate, but I’m off to the British Museum!”

 “Ta-ta” This means goodbye and can be pronounced ta-ra or ta-da!
 (Not to be confused with just one “ta” – see first example.)
-This rather lyrical way of taking your leave is used in London and northern England.
-It is also used in Ireland and on the Isle of Man!
-The actual history and origin of this one remains a bit of a mystery which is intriguing for a term so widely used.
-But it’s fun to use, wherever it came from!
+This rather lyrical way of taking your leave is used in London and northern England, also in Ireland and on the Isle of Man!
+The actual history and origin of this phrase is a bit of a mystery, which is intriguing for a term so widely used and well known.
+But it’s fun to use, wherever it came from.